Contemporary African art: Attempts to define genres of contemporary African art

-African Digital Art and Artists
+African digital art and artists

 Digital art has been defined in different ways.
 For instance, Lizelle Bisschoff defines it as "artistic work or practice that uses digital technologies as an essential part of the creative and/or presentation, dissemination and exhibition process".
 Such works include, among others, audio-visual production, animation, interactive projects, websites, filmmaking, graphic art, and design.
-And such practices include, among others, net art, digital installation art, virtual reality, and digitized forms of painting, drawing, sculpture, photography, music, etc. When applied to or exhibited in and on Africa they constitute what is referred to as African Digital Art.
+And such practices include, among others, net art, digital installation art, virtual reality, and digitized forms of painting, drawing, sculpture, photography, music, etc. When applied to or exhibited in and on Africa, they constitute what is referred to as African Digital Art.
 Below are some artists who can be regarded as African digital artists.